 McDonald's name to vanish from Russia as chain sells its business

-McDonald's is selling its Russian business — which includes 850 restaurants that employ 62,000 people — to existing licensee Alexander Gover, the fast-food chain announced Thursday.
+McDonald's is selling its Russian business — which includes 850 restaurants that employ 62,000 people — to existing licensee Alexander Govor, the fast-food chain announced Thursday.

 The Chicago-based company announced in early March that it was temporarily closing its stores in Russia but would continue to pay employees.
 On Monday, it said it would seek to have a Russian buyer hire those workers and pay them until the sale closes.
 It didn't identify a prospective buyer.